 Here is article 4 of the ’32 build, originally published June 6/07.

 Here I’m measuring the mounting hole position.
-You’ll want to do this before you drill the hole for the light so you still have a center.
+You’ll want to do this before you drill the hole for the light so you still have an easy center.
 We used a meter (or yard) stick to draw the horizontal line – it conforms to the curve of the body.